-Subject librarians employ general criteria when evaluating titles to be added or removed from the collections, some criteria having greater or lesser importance depending on subject area.
+Subject librarians and Medical Information specialists employ general criteria when evaluating titles to be added or removed from the collections, some criteria having greater or lesser importance depending on subject area.

-Subject Librarians and curators collect in close collaboration with faculty members to anticipate and provide for current and changing needs.
+Subject Librarians, curators and medical information specialists collect in close collaboration with faculty members to anticipate and provide for current and changing needs.
 Collection development has made a shift from more traditional “just in case”, buying potentially valuable materials , to “just in time”, acquisitions based on an actual need.
 For example, an agreement with academic publishers that give our users access to e-bookcollections and allow for purchase on basis of usage statistics (evidence based acquisition).

-Limited funds and space, coupled with the expansion in the number of books and journals published every year, has resulted in a greater emphasis on patron driven acquisition and the need to provide access rather than ownership to books and journal articles.
+Limited funds and space, coupled with the expansion in the number of books and journals published every year, has resulted in a greater emphasis on evidence based acquisition and the need to provide access rather than ownership to books and journal articles.

 When considering online resources not only the content of a database is evaluated, but also the interface.
 A database must me accessible, easy to use and preferably offer options as storage and export to citation managers.
 License terms are also crucial, for example, possibilities to download and print (Digital Rights Management), access to books and journals after termination of a subscription (perpetual access), and agreements on price increases.

-To provide for an accessible collection the Libraries prefer to acquire materials in Dutch and English.
+To provide for an accessible collection the UBL prefers to acquire materials in Dutch and English.
 Primary sources are preferably bought in their language of origin.
 The UBL collect materials in a wide array of languages to support the Universities extensive area studies programs.

 Paperbacks or hardbacks: if both are available hardbacks are preferred for reasons of durability and better paper quality.
 If the difference between hardback and paperback price is over 25 euro’s paperbacks are preferred.